How Do I Get My Child On Nickelodeon or Disney?

 What does this mean for actors?
 As you can see, the actor doesn’t have much autonomy in the casting process, which means that we can’t base our industry goals on bookings or even the amount of auditions that we get.
 Because of this, actors should focus on goals within their control, such as:

-• Taking a new class that you know will challenge you
+- Taking a new class that you know will challenge you

-• Working with a private one-on-one coach to help you work on a particular skill or acting method
+- Working with a private one-on-one coach to help you work on a particular skill or acting method

-• Working on building your submission packet by building your resume and getting nice, professional headshots
+- Working on building your submission packet by building your resume and getting nice, professional headshots

-• Leveling up your self-tape setup or finding a studio to tape your auditions at
+- Leveling up your self-tape setup or finding a studio to tape your auditions at

-• Submitting regularly for roles you fit the description of
+- Submitting regularly for roles you fit the description of

 Goal #1: Taking Classes

 Whether you’re a brand-new actor or someone who’s been in the industry for a while, training is the most important investment an actor can make.
 You want to make sure that you are constantly expanding and up-leveling your toolkit as an actor, and that includes skills and techniques that you can work on in a group class or with a private instructor.
 Taking classes is a big key to growing in your acting journey.
-For beginners at The Actor’s Scene, we recommend our Foundations of Acting class, which runs from August-May and can be taken either online via Zoom or in person at our Buford, Georgia location.
+For beginners at The Actor’s Scene, we recommend our On-Camera Foundations class, which runs from August-May and can be taken either online via Zoom or in person at our Buford, Georgia location.
 In this class, students of all ages will learn acting basics such as the four acting tools, commercial techniques, how to create characters, and get to work with scripts!

 Goal #2: Working With A Private Coach